-All medication errors must be reported following the DDP Incident Management Policy.
+All medication errors must be reported to the person's case manager and to the DDP.

 Internal medication errors are physician or pharmacy errors that are discovered but not administered to the person.
-All other medication errors are considered non-critical unless the error causes the outcome of the incident to elevate the incident to a critical notification level.
+All other medication errors are considered reportable unless the error causes the outcome of the incident to elevate the incident to a critical notification level.
 Critical level incidents in this category include: hospitalization, death, or incidents that are caused by suspected abuse or neglect.